-One interesting report surfaced that taking vitamin C after a workout blocked protein signaling and disturbed muscle cells from growing after a workout.
-After you complete a workout the general idea is to recover eat a well-balanced protein-rich meal so your muscles can feed.
-The study showed that Vitamin C disrupts your gains.
+One interesting report showed that taking vitamin C after a workout instead of a pre-workout application blocked protein signaling and stopped muscle cells from growing after a workout and had an inferior effect on protein synthesis and caused more oxidative stress.
+After you complete a workout, the general idea is to recover and eat a well-balanced, protein-rich meal so that your muscles can feed.
+The study showed that Vitamin C disrupts your gains blocking this powerful antioxidant.

 What Happens When You Take Too Much Vitamin C When Training

-The old saying says too much of a good thing is not always good for you.
-In regards to vitamin C, that’s what researchers at the Norwegian School of Sport Sciences conceded after a study of how supplementation with vitamins C and E affected athletes undergoing endurance training.
+The old saying says that too much of a good thing is not always good for you.
+In regards to vitamin C, that’s what researchers at the Norwegian School of Sport Sciences determined after a study on how supplements with vitamins C and E affected athletes undergoing endurance training.

 Members of both groups participated in a fitness training program for 11 weeks, performing three to four cardio workouts of different types of intensity each week.
-Participants were given the choice to change one running session with either cycling, cross country skiing or a similar whole-body activity as a variable to the program.
-The training sessions spanned from 30 to 60 minutes, except for the interval-style exercise, which has a 4/4-minute routine.
+Participants were given the choice to swap one running session with either cycling, cross country skiing, or a similar whole-body activity as a variable to the program.
+The training sessions spanned from 30 to 60 minutes, except for the interval-style exercise, which is a 4/4-minute routine.

 All subjects had blood samples and muscle biopsies taken three days before and three days after the study.
 They were also tested for VO2 Max and their total distance covered in a 20-minute running examination.

-When the experiment was finished, both groups showed much the same improvements with respect to maximal oxygen uptake and in the running test.
+When the experiment was finished, both groups showed many of the same improvements with respect to maximal oxygen uptake and in the running test.

 However, the placebo group showed an increase in muscle mitochondria, the “power source for cells.”

 The researchers believed that the antioxidant properties of vitamin C and E are what lowered mitochondria development among the group that took the supplements.
 Exercise is an oxidative mechanism; it tears down the muscles so that they can rebuild themselves back up stronger.
-Therefore the vitamins act as antioxidants, they worked against the oxidative stress process, ultimately causing resistance with muscular endurance development.
+Therefore, the vitamins act as antioxidants worked against the oxidative stress process, and ultimately caused resistance with muscular endurance development.

-So if you’re training for a marathon and worried about catching the flu before the event, skip supplements that contain large amounts of vitamin C..
+So, if you’re training for a marathon and are worried about catching the flu before the event, skip supplements that contain large amounts of vitamin C.

 Burn One By NutraOne, The Best Fat Burner With Vitamin C

-It’s easy to remember to take one pill when you first get up in the morning which will give you sustained energy all day long and improve your morning workouts.
-It’s one of the only true thermogenic supplements that will not make you feel nauseous or dizzy after taking it.
-You will get a burst of clean energy if you’re on the go and don’t have the time in the morning to brew coffee or tea before your workout.
-Taking one fast-acting pill will give you increased energy and focus needed to concentrate on work and other activities also.
+It’s easy to remember to take one pill when you first get up in the morning, which will give you sustained energy all day long and improve your morning workouts.
+It’s one of the only true thermogenic supplements that will not make you feel nauseous or dizzy after taking it like many overloaded with unnecessary caffeine.
+You will get a burst of clean energy, which is great if you’re on the go and don’t have the time in the morning to brew coffee or tea before your workout.
+Taking one fast-acting pill will give you the increased energy and focus needed to concentrate on work and other activities.

 NutraOne is a standup company that shoots from the hip when creating supplements that do what they are meant to do.
-There are too many fly-by-night supplement companies sprouting up every month but NutraOne is one of the most respected names in the bodybuilding community with a solid reputation.
-This company is based in the USA and follows Good Manufacturing Practices (GMP Certified) so choosing to consume supplements from certified vendors is a wise investment to your health.
+There are too many fly-by-night supplement companies sprouting up every month, but NutraOne has a solid reputation and is one of the most respected names in the bodybuilding community.
+This company is based in the USA and follows Good Manufacturing Practices (GMP Certified).
+Choosing to consume supplements from certified vendors is a wise investment for your health.

 Final Thoughts On Vitamin C and Training

-To summarize everything despite negative studies on the effect of vitamin C and strength training I still find it important that we are just as concerned with recovery and our immune system just as much as muscle building and endurance.
+To summarize, despite negative studies on the effect of vitamin C and strength training, I still find it important to focus on recovery and our immune system just as much as muscle building and endurance.
 Getting sick each year usually prevents me from training at full capacity for almost a week or longer.

-Taking the .45 mg in Burn One is adequate for me so I can prevent catching viruses or illnesses.
-Who you buy from can be just as important as what you buy so that’s why I strongly recommend NutraOne products and Burn One for anyone who is looking to shed unwanted pounds and be healthy.
+Taking the 45 mg of vitamin c contained in Burn One is adequate for me and helps me avoid catching viruses or illnesses.
+What you buy can be just as important as what you buy, so that’s why I strongly recommend NutraOne products, particularly Burn One, for anyone who is looking to shed unwanted pounds and be healthy.